ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-create-an-optimally-fast-calculated-attribute.md

 Using a **REF** means that you're using the collection of elements that have already been loaded in the memory.
 The **REF** connection leads only to the records that refer to the current entity.

 Using a **[SELECT]** means that for each attribute calculation, the system will create a request to the server and will look through the whole table that you have selected.
-A single table could contain millions of records (or even more).
+A single table could contain millions of records.

 More records means slower calculation.
 Like any design, when creating a calculated attribute, there is usually more than one way to calculate the value.
 Sometimes **[SELECT]** is the simplest option to use to reach the value, but you should always try to find a link instead, in order to achieve faster calculation.